 Sustainable options for the transportation of minerals and waste will be safeguarded and encouraged.
-Development will seek to protect human health and amenity, protect and enhance wildlife habitats through biodiversity gain, preserve agricultural land, and conserve and enhance the natural, built and historic environments, whilst balancing minerals and waste management needs.
+Development will seek to protect human health and amenity, protect and enhance wildlife habitats, preserve agricultural land, and conserve and enhance the natural, built and historic environments, whilst balancing minerals and waste management needs.